Kanga-Who/home-assistant/Home Assistant with Proxmox installation.md

 Section 2 - **Configure and Update Proxmox**

 2.1) Before configuring anything in the Proxmox interface, you will start by updating the Proxmox OS to make sure all the latest updates and security patches are installed.
-This has been made very simple with a script created by @tteck.
-Information about the script can be found [HERE](https://tteck.github.io/Proxmox/) on his Github page.
+This has been made very simple with scripts created by @tteck.

 To run the Proxmox VE 7 Post Install script, copy and paste the following command into the Proxmox Shell.